RafalSierkiewicz/narrative-challenge/README.md

 ![Solution design](narrative.png "Design")

 The solution suffers from eventual consistency where read after write might result with an incorrect result, but after
 while everything should be correct.
-Thanks to that it is much more scalable.
+Thanks to that, it is much more scalable.

+#### Solution future improvements
+Next iterations of solution improvements would focus on providing much higher writing speed.
+To do this message broker ex.
+Kafka can be used.
+Thanks to that, we have better separation between writing and processing metrics.
+Moreover `writer` can write to primary postgres node whereas `reader` can read from postgres read instance.

 ### Databases choice
 Postgres database has been chosen as a main database for the challenge to not overcomplicate the solution.